matined/game-of-life/README.md

 # game-of-life
-Small implementation of Conway's Game of Life
+The small implementation of Conway's Game of Life